galdor/erl-mhttp/doc/handbook.md

 ## Handlers
 A handler has one the following forms:
 - A function of type `mhttp:handler_fun/0`.
-The function is called with the request and context as arguments, and returns either a response or a tuple containing the response and the modified context.
+The function is called with the request and context as arguments and returns a response.
 - A tuple `{router, Router, Options}` or `{router, Router}` (equivalent to `{router, Router, #{}}`).
 The router is used to recursively find a matching route.
 Options affect the behaviour of request matching; the following